Cabo vs Cancun: Which is Better for a Vacation?

 Cabo vs Cancun: Nightlife & Partying

 If you’re looking to party, Cancun has more options when it comes to going out.
-You can find everything from mega nightclubs, bars, and party dinners.
+You can find everything from mega nightclubs, to bars, and party dinners.

 Cabo also has a nightlife scene, with casual bars and nightclubs, but don’t expect as many options as Cancun.